National PTSD Awareness Month: Understanding Post-Traumatic Stress Disorder

 Taking part in awareness-raising events for post-traumatic stress disorder can be a great way to show your solidarity and draw attention to this condition.
 For example, the National Center for PTSD organizes a “virtual walk” every year, which you can join from any location.
 You may also be able to find local events organized by charities or businesses in your area.
 If you’re feeling ambitious, you could even organize your own!

-How to support yourself or a loved one with PTSD
+Mental health support for yourself or a loved one with PTSD

 The experience of PTSD can be extraordinarily challenging, both for people living with symptoms and those close to them.
 What can you do to make this easier?